sagravsd/TT/README.md

 - Some features may require admin privileges, especially killing system-level processes.
 This script has this built in.
 ------------------------------
-6. Contact
-   Contributions and suggestions welcome!
+6. Contact: Contributions and suggestions welcome!
 ------------------------------
 7. Show Your Support
    If you find this useful, please ⭐️ the repository on GitHub and share it with others in the cybersecurity community!